Los Alamos National Laboratory Experimental Nuclear Physics Postdoc in Los Alamos, New Mexico

 What You Need

-Education: A PhD in experimental nuclear physics or related field completed within the last five years or soon to be completed is required.
+A Ph.D. in Physics or a related field completed within the last five years or soon to be completed is required.

 Position does not require a security clearance.
 Selected candidates will be subject to drug testing and other pre-employment background checks.